-It was founded in 1992 in Bonn,more than 25 years ago.
+It was founded in 1992 in Bonn.
 The founding members include more than 30 people from industry, academia, politics and diplomacy.
-It has its headquarters in Berlin, so it is close to political and diplomatic circles.
+The actual headquarter is in Leipzig.
 There are currently more than 150 members, and we would welcome many more!

-Germany is connected with the Sultanate of Oman by a history of good and friendly connections that reaches far beyond the now 45+ years of diplomatic relations.
-As one of the wealthy oil states of the Arabian Gulf, in recent decades the Sultanate of Oman has successfully developed into a modern state with a strong traditional component, but its contacts with Germany go back centuries.
-Moreover, Oman and Germany have other policy instruments at the multilateral level which strengthen relations between the two countries, respectively as members of the Gulf Cooperation Council (GCC) and the European Union (EU).
+Germany is connected with the Sultanate of Oman through good and friendly connections.
+During the last five decades the Sultanate of Oman has successfully developed into a modern state with a strong traditional component, but its contacts with Germany go back for centuries.

-Our association is committed to the maintenance, expansion and deepening of relations between the Federal Republic of Germany and the Sultanate of Oman in the many fields, including politics and economic cooperation.
-In its founding statutes it has set itself the goal of promoting "understanding and friendship between the people of the Federal Republic of Germany and the Sultanate of Oman, to strengthen mutual understanding and promote cooperation in the areas of culture, science and sports."
+Our Society is committed to the maintenance, expansion and deepening of relations between the civil societies of Germany and Oman in the many fields, including politics and economic cooperation.
+In its founding statutes the Society has set itself the goal of promoting "understanding and friendship between the people of the Federal Republic of Germany and the Sultanate of Oman, to strengthen mutual understanding and promote cooperation in the areas of culture, science and sports."